 When you're dealing with credit card points and airline miles, there are some key differences.
-The ability to transfer credit card points to different airline and hotel accounts makes these points insanely versatile and valuable.
+The ability to transfer credit card points to different airline and hotel accounts makes these points incredibly versatile and valuable.
 And that's an area where American Express Membership Rewards points truly excel.

-22 Amex Transfer Partners to Choose From
+- Amex Airline Transfer Partners

-Before we get into the “how?”, let’s cover the “where?”
-As in, where can you transfer your American Express Membership Rewards?
+Before we get into the “how?”, let’s cover the “who” and “where?”
+As in, who is American Express partners with?
+Where can you transfer your American Express Membership Rewards?

-American Express Transfer Partners
+Amex Airline Transfer Partners

 |Program||Type||Transfer Ratio||Transfer Time|